geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-07-07/meeting-transcript.md

 ### Highlights

-- **[Company Updates](#geohot-000007)**: Tinybox screens are in stock, with only one Tinybox Red unit remaining.
+- **[Company Updates](#geohot-000007)**: TinyBox screens are in stock, with only one TinyBox Red unit remaining.
 New AMD machines, for which a tracking number was received, have been delivered.

 - **[Can tinygrad win?](#geohot-000158)**: Geohot critiques the MLIR philosophy of building a framework with many specialized parts, comparing it to Waymo's approach.
 He argues tinygrad's path to victory is by embracing the "bitter lesson"—leveraging large-scale search and optimization to be consistently faster across diverse models and hardware.